jdlph/DTALite/README.md

 The development of DTALite in Python has been halted and partially merged with [Path4GMNS](https://github.com/jdlph/Path4GMNS)(which originates from the same sorce code).
 It will be resumed in the future when Path4GMNS is fully implemented.

-The legacy source and binary files are all deprecated and moved to the [archive folder](https://github.com/jdlph/DTALite/tree/main/archive) for referrence only.
+The original source and binary files are all deprecated and moved to the [archive folder](https://github.com/jdlph/DTALite/tree/main/archive) for referrence only.

 ## Build DTALite
 We use the cross-platform tool CMake to define the building process.